231002-AutoIoT/TrainerNotes/CL-projects.md

 For the training of new automotive engineers in CAN communication systems, tasks can be assigned using either CANoe or BusMaster.
 While CANoe provides a user-friendly environment with certain limitations in its demo version, BusMaster, being open-source, offers flexibility with a potentially different user interface.
 Work through as many of the following with your choice of CANoe and BusMaster:

 ***Note: Be mindful of limitations such as the number of nodes and messages in CANoe's demo version and potential differences in the user interface and available features in BusMaster.***

+***NOTE: Main objective is to show work completed throughout the week with these, it doesn't necessarily need to be 100% completed and polished.
+PRIORITY must always be lowest priority to client requests and demands during the onboarding and relocation process***

 ### Requirements